Q:

 Are absences from courses counted?

-Yes, absences will be recorded by the Collège for in-class an virtual class formula.
-However, these absences are not part of final grades.
-Please note that the Collège acknowledges the importance of the course and learning activities presence and participation in the student’s success and the quality of learning.
+No, absences are not recorded by the Collège for in-class an virtual class formula.
+However, the Collège acknowledges the importance of the course and learning activities presence and participation in the student’s success and the quality of learning.

 Q: